IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 + Topic 7: expressing one's opinion/reaction. <br><br>

 **LDA evaluation model metrics in Gensim** <br>
+The ultimate goal of topic modelling is lighting on the *"set of topics that represent the global structure of a corpus of documents"* (Rehurek, 2022).
+Within this context, *"a set of statements or facts is said to be coherent, if they support each other"* ().

 C_umass is based on document cooccurrence counts, a one-preceding segmentation and a logarithmic conditional probability as confirmation measure.  <br>

 + **Perplexity** = -8.17